-The learnings we have within factories which are suitable for village environment will always be utilized in our intervention villages.
-Few such learning in Company shared with community are:
+The learnings in factories which are suitable for village environment will always be utilized in our few such learning in Company shared with community are:

-- The needed resources which including ideas, inspiration and funds may are all be within reach but mobilization of the needed is key. - Identify the priority needs and focus to ensure the benefits of development reach. - Effective targeting is key to achieving maximum impact.
+- The needed resources including ideas, inspiration and funds may are all be within reach but mobilization is key. - Identify the priority needs and focus to ensure the benefits of development. - Effective targeting is key to achieve the maximum impact.